 Location: Perth, WA

 My own journey was the catalyst for my health coaching career.
 I had hormone and gut issues for as long as I could remember and was put on the contraceptive pill to remediate it.
-My symptoms didn’t really improve and in my mid 20s I decided to come off the pill only to discover that I didn’t menstruate naturally.
-I suffered with amenorrhea (the absence of a menstrual cycle) for 10 years.
+My symptoms didn’t really improve, and in my mid-20s, I decided to come off the pill only to discover that I didn’t menstruate naturally.
+I suffered from amenorrhea (the absence of a menstrual cycle) for 10 years.
 During this time, I visited many health practitioners and was told by most not to worry and when I wanted to conceive, do IVF.

 What can help ease period symptoms?

 The menstrual cycle is your monthly report card on your overall health.
 If you have painful and uncomfortable periods, this is the body’s way of communicating there is an imbalance that needs to be addressed.
-Because hormones are related to every other system in the body, what will support improving them depends on improving diet, managing stress, improving sleep, minimizing toxins and more will all help to alleviate PMS symptoms for future cycles.
+Because hormones are related to every other system in the body, what will support improving them depends on improving diet, managing stress, improving sleep, minimizing toxins, and more, which will all help to alleviate PMS symptoms for future cycles.

 What about endometriosis symptoms?